-After 1.d4 an “Advance-Variations” not only lacks bite, it is actually a huge positional blunder at this stage of the game.
+Note: After 1.d4 “Advance-Variations” not only lack bite, they are actually a huge positional blunder at this stage of the game.

 Some concepts that look bad on the first move, can be improved upon.
 Morozevich did quite some work in this area.

 There even exists an improved version of the Englund Gambit:

 Conclusion: The fact that the d4-pawn is protected makes a huge difference.
 Nothing comes for free though, because 1.d4 allows black to establish firm control over the e4-square in return.

 Against 1…d5 the systems involving f3 (Ponziani) are flat out bad.
 Against the Indian Defenses they are actually quite fashionable.